California AB 1263: Firearm Parts Shipping

 This sweeping language has created concern among firearm enthusiasts who regularly purchase Glock parts and accessories, Sig Sauer upgrades, and other aftermarket components for their firearms.

-Parts Likely Affected by AB 1263
+Which Firearm Parts Are Affected by California AB 1263?

 The legislation’s broad language means a wide range of components will fall under these new requirements, including: